 As Organize 365 turns seven (seven!), I’ve been reflecting on the journey we’ve been on and how much has changed over these years.
+I’ve also been reflecting on my personal 7 year transformation.

 A few weeks ago, one of you messaged me and asked me to talk more about how I manage a six-figure business while also managing my home.